TIBCOSoftware/snappydata/docs/howto/connecttibcospotfire.md

 <!--- For more details about setting the Hive Thrift server, refer to [placeholder]--->

-## Connecting Spotfire® Desktop to TIBCO ComputeDB
+### Connecting Spotfire® Desktop to TIBCO ComputeDB using Apache Spark SQL

 Login and download TIBCO Spotfire® Desktop from the [TIBCO eDelivery website]( https://edelivery.tibco.com/storefront/eval/tibco-spotfire-desktop/prod10954.html).
 Follow the setup guidelines to install the product.
 After installation, you can use the following steps to connect Spotfire® Desktop to TIBCO ComputeDB.